 - validate the idea that men actually seek to escape the absurd and cruel world in which they live by losing themselves in a hypnotic state self-satisfaction.

-The notion of escapism is even more relevant today with advent of online video games, 3D movies and home theaters.
-The masses, constantly seeking state-of-the-art entertainment, will resort to high-budget products that can only be produced by the biggest media corporations of the world.
+The notion of escapism is even more relevant today with the advent of online video games, 3D movies, and home theaters.
+The masses, constantly seeking state-of-the-art entertainment, will resort to high-budget products that can only be produced by the biggest media corporations in the world.
 These products contain carefully calculated messages and symbols which are nothing more and nothing less than entertaining propaganda.
-The public have been trained to LOVE its propaganda to the extent that it spends its hard-earned money to be exposed to it.
+The public has been trained to LOVE its propaganda to the extent that it spends its hard-earned money to be exposed to it.
 Propaganda (used in both political, cultural and commercial sense) is no longer the coercive or authoritative communication form found in dictatorships: it has become the synonym of entertainment and pleasure.

 – Aldous Huxley, Preface to A Brave New World